anton-a-tkachev/MS8607/README.md

 When unable to fetch the data or any other error, returns ```None``` values.
 Note that the pressure measurement depends on the ambient temperature, so that there is no method for independent pressure measurement.

 ### ```get_rh(T)``` - measure relative humidity
 Returns relative humidity in %.
-Temperature reading can be passed to this method for a slightly better accuracy of the relative humidity measurement.
-If no temperature is provided to the method, then it measures the relative humidity with no correction.
+Ambient temperature can be passed to this method for a slightly better accuracy of the relative humidity measurement.
+If no temperature is provided to the method, then it measures the relative humidity without the temperature compensation.
 When unable to fetch the data or any other error, returns ```None```.

 ### ```get_tph()``` - measure temperature, pressure and humidity
 Returns a tuple:
 - Temperature in degrees Celsius,
 - Pressure in mbar or hPa (which is the same),
-- Relative humidity in %
+- Relative humidity in % (temperature compensated for a slightly better accuracy)

 When unable to fetch the data or any other error, returns ```None```.